mubrik/hnews/README.md

 npm run ios
 ```

-Scan the QR code on terminal to launch APP
+Using the Expo APP on Android or The Iphone Camera, Scan the QR code on the terminal

+Try out the app, a default user: admin password: testing
+Or Register a user yourself